 Because… I was born in Romania, I want to… do work here.

 Divinity in my life manifests… sometimes.
 For the rest of the time, I can hit my head so that I’ll learn what hurts.

 Because of the drawing, I managed to… not have success in tennis.

 I think that I’m a man… growing up.

 feeder insider pop-up gallery at Kube with Alcalina, IRLO, Pisica Pătrată, Saddo, Ioana Sisea, Cât pe ce & Dizainăr

 Irlo: Yooo.
 A non-stop party all the time.
 We are kinda happy.
 Why is that?

-N: I’m glad we have a little public discussion on topics with which we often encountered.
+N: I’m glad we have a little public discussion on topics which we often encountered.
 You’re known as a street artist, but when we started we were all graffers, a kind of “furculision” quite generally applied.
-Before 2000, in Arad you signed yourself Seco, and at some point, you changed your name, right?
+Before 2000, in Arad, you signed yourself Seco, and at some point, you changed your name, right?
 What did that mean, other than more letters?